BSc Oral Health Sciences

 The majority of teaching takes place at the Edinburgh Dental Institute, which is located in the University's Central Area.
 Clinical teaching in Year 4 also takes place in a number of outreach centres.

 How will I learn?

 You will be taught through lectures, seminars, case-based learning, demonstrations and student-led learning and reflection.

 How will I be assessed?

 Your academic progress will be assessed through written examinations, simulated clinical cases and assignments, either at the end of each semester or at the end of the year.
 Your clinical progress is continually assessed throughout the programme with objective structured clinical examinations (OSCEs) and direct observation of procedural skills (DOPS) being an integral part of the process.

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.

 To give you an idea of what to expect from this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Career opportunities for oral health sciences graduates in the UK exist within the NHS, private practice, in research and academia.
 Upon graduation, you must register with the General Dental Council prior to commencing employment.

-- SQA Highers: BBBB by the end of S5 or ABBB/BBBBB in S4-S6.
-A minimum of BBB must be achieved in one year of S4-S6.
+- SQA Highers: BBBB by end of S5 or ABBB/BBBBB by end of S6.
+BBB must be achieved in one year of S4-S6.

 - IB: 32 points with 555 at HL.